nisaaydin0/cursor-project/README.md

 Desktop Organizer Script

+// THIS PROJECT CREATED BY USING CURSOR AI

 This Python script helps you organize your messy desktop by categorizing files into specific folders based on their file types.